 Evenings and mornings weekly courses do not start on set dates.
 Ceramic courses run all year round so you can join at any time as long as there is a place available.
 However, all weekly pottery classes are currently full and a waiting list applies.

-Please email me with your contact details if you would like to be placed on the waiting list – I will definitely get you a place – it’ll just take some time!
+Please fill in this contact form if you would like to be placed on the waiting list – I will definitely get you a place – it’ll just take some time!
 Apologies for the delay.